bnodnarb/AIRMF/_posts/govern/04-05-02-post-feedback.md

 title: GOVERN 5.2
 categories:
   - GOVERN-5
-description: Mechanisms are established to enable AI actors to regularly incorporate adjudicated stakeholder feedback into system design and implementation.
+description: Mechanisms are established to enable AI actors to regularly incorporate adjudicated feedback from relevant AI actors into system design and implementation.
 type: Govern
 order_number: 2
 ---